ray-project/ray/doc/source/ray-observability/ray-debugging.rst

 .. warning::

-    The Ray Debugger is an experimental feature and may be unstable.
+    The Ray Debugger is an experimental feature and is currently unstable.
 Interfaces are subject to change.

 Getting Started
 ---------------